hexchat/documentation/tips.rst

 Please bear in mind that for some reason certain fonts that can display a certain glyph when used as the main font may not work when specified as an alternative font so you might have to play around it a bit.

-Custom Certificates
+Client Certificates
 -------------------

-Custom Certificates allows you to identify to networks services using a certificate.
+Client Certificates allows you to identify to networks services using a certificate.
 Please do not mistake it for server certificate which allows you to connect to network with invalid certificate, right now Hexchat can't do it.

-To use custom certificates you need to put your certificate file inside :file:`certs` directory in HexChat's `config folder <settings.html#config-files>`_.
+To use one you need to put your certificate file inside :file:`certs` directory in HexChat's `config folder <settings.html#config-files>`_.

 Certificate should be named after the network where it will be used, for example if you want to use it on *Rizon*, certificate file should look like this: *Rizon.pem*.
+If that does not exist every network will try *client.pem*.

 Note on Custom Server Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~